commtech/fscc-windows/README.md

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\FSCC\Parameters\LastPortNumber`

 This is the key for setting the port's specific number after it has already been assigned. `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\MF\PCI#VEN_18F7&DEV_00XXXXXXXXXXXXXXXXXXXX#Child0X\Device Parameters\PortNumber`

+##### How do I change the default registers or the default memory?
+The default registers and memory values are stored in:
+`HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\MF\PCI#VEN_18F7&DEV_00XXXXXXXXXXXXXXXXXXXX#Child0X\Device Parameters\`

+These registers and memory values will only take effect as default values, and only after a reboot.

 ##### Which resitors are for termination?